Nerd Prescribed

 • Daily backups

-For solopreneurs who'd rather spend that time on their business, managed plans pay for themselves in hours saved.
+For solopreneurs who'd rather spend that time on their business, managed plans pay for themselves quickly.
 The average solopreneur spends 5–10 hours a month on website maintenance.
-At €50/hour, that's €250–€500 of your time.
+At €50/hour, that's €250–€500 of their time — often more than the Foundation plan costs.

 The DIY Route: Free Isn't Free

 Wix and Squarespace cost €10–€40/month.
-That sounds cheap until you add up the real cost.
+That sounds cheap until you count the hours.

 Setting up the site takes 20–40 hours.
-Maintaining it eats another 2–5 hours a month.
-And eventually, the template's design, SEO, and performance limitations start costing you customers.
+Maintaining it eats another two to five hours a month.
+And eventually the template's design, SEO, and performance limitations start quietly costing you customers — you just can't see it happening.

-DIY builders work for personal projects, hobby sites, and businesses that will never depend on their website for revenue.
-If your website is how people find you and decide to pay you, it's not the place to cut corners.
+DIY builders make sense for personal projects, hobby sites, and businesses that will never depend on their website for revenue.
+If your website is how people find you and decide to pay you, it's not the place to economise.

 When to Spend More (and When Not To)